oreshinya/normalizr_ruby/README.md

 #### `::association(key, options)`
 Add an association to normalized entity, and add associated entity to entities.
-`if` option can make an attribute conditional, and it takes a symbol of a method name on the schema.
+`if` option can make an association conditional, and it takes a symbol of a method name on the schema.
 `schema` option can make specifying a schema.

 #### `#object`